 PLACE OF ORIGIN

-As the name implies, the sari has been originated from the Kanchipuram city that is located in the Indian state of Tamilnadu.
-It is located 72km away from Chennai – the capital of Tamilnadu.
+As the name implies, the Kanchipuram sari originates from Kanchipuram, a city in Tamil Nadu.
+It is about 72km from Chennai – the capital of Tamil Nadu.
 The city can be easily reached by road and rail.

 Kanchipuram can be called as “The capital of Silk”.
 This place churns out silk saris through 20,000 looms with 2-3 weavers working on each loom.
-Four – Five lakhs of Kanchipuram saris are churned out of this place every year.
+About 400,000 to 500,000 Kanchipuram silk saris are woven in Kanchipuram every year.

 Kanchipuram attained eminence during the period of Krishna Deveraya’s period.
 It was during this period when two weaving communities – the Devangas and the Saligars – migrated to Kanchipuram from Andhra Pradesh, the neighboring state to Tamilnadu.
 The Devangas and the Saligars are experts in weaving silk saris that are worn by the women during festivals and functions.